cakephp-fr/recaptcha/README.md

 ### 4. Fullfill the information in `/config/recaptcha.php`

-- siteKey
-- secret
+- siteKey: get it on google website
+- secret: get it on google website
+- default lang: see the list on google website
+- default theme: dark or light
-- default lang.
+- default type: image or audio

 ### 5. Then add the component in your controller where you need the recaptcha.